-Despite the Contract requiring only City approvals for Plaintiffs' work, it is now common knowledge that throughout Mayor Nagin's tenure, it has been common practice for the CTO and the MOT to hire an outside contractor for the City's technology work through the Louisiana Office of State Purchasing and then require that contractor to subcontract the work back to companies owned or managed by the City Employee Defendants, including the Imagine Defendants, NetMethods, and/or Veracent.
+Despite the Contract requiring only City approvals for Plaintiffs' work, it is now common knowledge that throughout Mayor Nagin's tenure, it has been common practice for the CTO and the

+MOT to hire an outside contractor for the City's technology work through the Louisiana Office of State Purchasing (similar to hiring a temporary agency), and then require that contractor to subcontract the work back to companies owned or managed by the City Employee Defendants, including the Imagine Defendants, NetMethods, and/or Veracent.

-Over the course of the Contract, the outside contractors hired by the MOT were Ciber, SAIC, and ACS, together, the "Ciber Defendants".
+Over the course of the Contract, the outside contractors hired by the MOT were Ciber and ACS, together, the "Ciber Defendants."

-The Ciber Defendants, and through them the Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, were in charge of the pace of Plaintiffs' installation and deployment of the System and its associated equipment and were ultimately responsible for directing Plaintiffs' efforts, namely, telling them when and in which districts to deploy the Plaintiffs' System.
+The Ciber Defendants, and through them and with them the Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, were together in charge of the pace of Plaintiffs' installation and deployment of the System and its associated equipment and were ultimately responsible for directing Plaintiffs' efforts, namely, telling them when and in which districts to deploy the Plaintiffs' System.